 Midterm Exam: At week 6, you will be given a midterm exam.
-This will be a fact-based, multiple-choice exam and a short, comparative essay.
+This will be a factbased, multiple-choice exam and a short, comparative essay.
+Bring blue books.
 GE SLO 1, GE SLO 2

 Final Exam: The final exam will consist of several short-answer questions and one long (4-5 page) essay.
 Bring blue books.
 GE SLO 1